BoldContacts/boldcontacts-mobile-app-for-apple/README.md

 The app shows each contact's photo and name.

-Two buttons navigate backward/forward in the contacts.
+A call button.
+This connects using your choice of video, or phone, or email, or message, or custom URL.

-One button connects.
-This can use your choice of FaceTime video, or a phone call, or an email message, or a custom URL.
+A left-arrow button and right-arrow button.
+These navigate backward/forward in the contacts.

 ## Setup